-Building the Glen-L HOT ROD - Steering system
+Building the Glen-L HOT ROD - Hydraulic Steering System

 Click to enlarge.